An Introduction to Shanghai’s Concessions, Shikumen, & More

 Shanghai Ghetto: The Lost History Of Shanghai’s Jewish District

-Shanghai Ghetto: The Lost History Of Shanghai’s Jewish District Things To Do In Shanghai Shanghai Jewish Refugees Museum Shanghai is famous for the Bund, the Pearl Tower, Jing’an Temple, and its other well-known tourist spots.
-But for…
+Shanghai Ghetto: The Lost History Of Shanghai’s Jewish District You probably know that Shanghai is famous for the Bund, the Pearl Tower, Jing’an Temple, and its other well-known tourist spots.
+Shanghai Jewish Refugees Museum But for those planning to settle in…

 A reason why some architecture in Shanghai seems to be very Western is because Western countries had concessions in Shanghai in the 19th and 20th centuries.